JinScientist/embed/README.md

 ## Raw training data

 Raw feature data should be CSV file located in the 'csvdata' directory in the same loation as the programm.
-SQL script for aggregating and pre-formatting raw feature data from Athena is in 'top100acc8metrics.sql'
+SQL script for aggregating and pre-formatting raw feature data from Athena is in 'query_for_training.sql'

 ## Programm list